leanprover-community/mathematics_in_lean/_sources/C04_Sets_and_Functions.rst.txt

 Some expressions *are* types,
 which is to say,
 their type is ``Type``.
-Lean and mathlib provide ways of defining new types, and ways of defining objects of those types.
+Lean and Mathlib provide ways of defining new types, and ways of defining objects of those types.

 Conceptually, you can think of a type as just a set of objects.